shubhamm2712/InventoryManagementSystem/README.md

    - **Product Service**: Handles all CRUD operations related to products in the inventory.
    - **Customer Service**: Manages customer data and allows user operations like adding, deleting or viewing customers.
    - **Transaction Service**: Handles transaction records.
 Updates to product quantity and average buy rate can only happen through a transaction to maintain data consistency.

+   Each microservice is containerized and run as a service on ECS and uses environment variables and .env files from **AWS S3** and **AWS Secrets Manager**.

 2. **Databases**:
    Each microservice has its own dedicated database in **AWS RDS (PostgreSQL)**.
 This ensures separation of concerns and scalability.